 I was forced by a foreign government to hand over passwords to some of my online accounts.
 I wish I had known about a feature that 1Password offers known as “Travel Mode”.

 In short, 1Password’s Travel Mode allows you to remove certain vaults from your phone while you’re traveling and then re-download them when you return.
-Only keep what you need on your device, instead of your entire life.
+Only keep what you need on your device instead of your entire life to reduce the risk of compromised passwords.

 To my knowledge, Dashlane doesn’t offer anything similar to this.

-While it’s not a feature that will be useful to everybody, it is unique to 1Password.
+While it’s not a feature that will be useful to everybody, it’s something you won’t find in other password managers.

 TRAVEL MODE WINNER: 1PASSWORD